Child Custody Attorneys

 Florida Child Custody Lawyers

 Collaborative, Creative, & Aggressive Attorneys to Advocate for Your Parental Rights

 If you are facing a child custody dispute, do not hesitate to contact an attorney at Moore Rabinowitz Law for legal representation immediately.
-Custody issues can be difficult to resolve, even if you and the other parent are on cooperative terms.
+Custody issues can be difficult to resolve, even if both parents are on cooperative terms.
 After all, no parent wants to give up time with their children.

 At Moore Rabinowitz Law, we advocate for parents.
-We are deeply familiar with state custody laws and how these negotiations and trials tend to go.
+We are deeply familiar with state custody laws, negotiations and trials tend to go.
 Our attorneys take a team-oriented approach to build a creative and aggressive argument to achieve your custody goals.
 We firmly believe in your rights as a parent and will do our best to get the results you want.

 Schedule an initial consultation with Moore Rabinowitz Law to discuss your custody options today.
-We are located in the heart of Broward County and serve clients throughout the state of Florida, including Jacksonville, Florida Keys, Pinellas County and the entire Tri-County Area.
+We are located in the heart of Broward County and serve clients throughout the entire state of Florida.

 The Parenting Plan & Making Modifications